TresAmigosSD/SMV/docs/user/app_config.md

 <td>smv.user_libraries</td>
 <td>empty</td>
 <td>Optional</td>
-<td>A list of external (not SMV DataSet subclass instances) modules, functions and/or objects that should be reloaded with the project</td>
+<td>A list of external python modules, functions and/or objects that should be reloaded with the project</td>
 </tr>

 <tr>